Why a good Bug Report?

 Assign To: If you know which developer is responsible for that particular module in which the bug occurred, then you can specify the email address of that developer.
-Else keep it blank as this will assign the bug to the module owner if not the Manager will assign the bug to the developer.
-Possibly add the manager’s email address in the CC list.
+Else keep it blank as this will assign the bug to the module owner, if not the Manager will assign the bug to the developer.
+Possibly add the manager’s email address to the CC list.

 URL: The page URL on which the bug occurred.

-Summary: A brief summary of the bug mostly in 60 words or below.
+Summary: A brief summary of the bug, mostly within 60 words or below.
 Make sure your summary is reflecting on what the problem is and where it is.

 Description: A detailed description of the bug.